ICSI Center In Pimpri Chinchwad

 Indications for ICSI is a technique usually performed in males with:

 2. Poor quality of sperms

 3. Failed Fertilization in IVF, 4.Males with azoospermia, where there is no sperm present in the semen.
-The azoospermia my be of obstructive type where there is production of sperms in the testis but blockage of the conduction system, which brings the sperm out into the semen.
+The azoospermia may be of the obstructive type where there is a production of sperms in the testis but blockage of the conduction system, which brings the sperm out into the semen.
 Alternately, the azoospermia may be of the non-obstructive type, where there is a failure of the testis to produce sperms.
-Now a days, in both these types of azoospermia, sperms can be isolated directly from the testis, using the sperm retrieval Techniques of PESA/TESA /TESE and subsequently, ICSI can be performed on:
+Nowadays, in both these types of azoospermia, sperms can be isolated directly from the testis, using the sperm retrieval Techniques of PESA/TESA /TESE and subsequently, ICSI can be performed on:

-In our ICSI Center in Pimpri Chichwad we also believe in doing ICSI on patients who have had previous history of tuberculosis or endometriosis, as we believe it gives better fertilization rates than standard IVF.
-Now-a-days, some units are advocating routine ICSI for all patients, including those with normal sperm counts.
+In our ICSI Center In Pimpri Chinchwad we also believe in doing ICSI on patients who have a previous history of tuberculosis or endometriosis, as we believe it gives better fertilization rates than standard IVF.
+Nowadays, some units are advocating routine ICSI for all patients, including those with normal sperm counts.
 We do not believe in such practice as well feel that pregnancy should be achieved with minimum handling of the gametes outside the body.
 If the sperm count, which is in the grey-one area, then we may subject half the eggs to IVF and half the eggs to ICSI.
 Our success rates are in the region of 35 to 40% in both azoospermia and non-azoospermia patients, which are comparable to the best in the world.